 Here are my step-by-step instructions for how to make Plant-based Miso Ramen at home.
 For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

 The first step is to place the kombu and dried shiitake in a bowl water and leave them to soak to make your dashi.
 This will take about 30 minutes.
 Some people like to soak it longer (even overnight!) for a stronger flavor, and if you have time then by all means do, but 30 minutes is enough for you to make a delicious dashi for your broth.

 While the dashi ingredients are soaking, this gives you 30 minutes to prepare your other ingredients!

 While it’s preheating, wrap the tofu with kitchen paper and place it on a microwavable plate.
 Microwave for 1 ½ minutes at 600W.
 This is a shortcut method to evaporate the excess moisture in the tofu, so you won’t need to press it!
 I like this method because the tofu doesn’t become squashed or misshapen.

 Once you’ve microwaved it, leave it to cool for a few minutes and then cut it into cubes.

 Cut the kabocha into thin slices and the zucchini into thick diagonal slices.
-I find that one medium sized zucchini makes 4 slices and I usually put two pieces on each portion.
-It's important to cut the zucchini thick because it's a very watery vegetable that tends to shrink when cooked.
+I find that one medium-sized zucchini makes 4 slices, and I usually put two pieces in each portion.
+It’s important to cut the zucchini thick because it’s a very watery vegetable that tends to shrink when cooked.

 Once your oven is heated, place the baking tray in the oven on the middle shelf and bake for 20 minutes.